Karlo Nograles: Executive branch

+2025 Davao City mayoralty bid

+On October 8, 2024, he filed his candidacy to run for mayor of Davao City in the 2025 Philippine general election, but lost to Rodrigo Duterte.

 Personal life

 Nograles is married to Marga Maceda Montemayor, a social entrepreneur and an advocate for women and Mindanao.
 They have three children.

 He is a member of the Aquila Legis fraternity and of the Global Organization of Parliamentarians Against Corruption.
 He also has links to Junior Chamber International.

 He is the recipient of the Golden Globe Annual Award for Excellence in Public Service in 2015 and 2016.
 He was also awarded the Outstanding Congressman Award in 2012 and again in 2015 by Superbrands Marketing International.
 Nograles also took part as chairman of the Board of Jurors tasked to judge the awardees of the 2017 Metro Manila Film Festival.